Skip to main content

 platelet-dependent VWF activity

-VWD Type Recommended Treatment
+VWD Treatment Options 2

 * Antifibinolytic agents in combination with topical agents, or with desmopressin and VWF/FVIII concentrates, can also be used1